Sylvia Beach: Early life

 Beach was born in her father's parsonage in Baltimore, Maryland, United States, on 14 March 1887, the second of three daughters of Sylvester Beach and Eleanor Thomazine Orbison.
 She had an older sister, Holly, and a younger sister, Cyprian.
 Although named Nancy after her grandmother Orbison, she later decided to change her name to Sylvia.
 Her maternal grandparents were missionaries to India, and her father, a Presbyterian minister, was descended from several generations of clergymen.
-When the girls were young the family lived in Baltimore and in Bridgeton, New Jersey.
-Then in 1901, the family moved to France upon Sylvester Beach's appointment as assistant minister of the American Church in Paris and director of the American student center.
+When the girls were young, the family lived in Baltimore and in Bridgeton, New Jersey.
+Then, in 1901, the family moved to France upon Sylvester Beach's appointment as assistant minister of the American Church in Paris and director of the American student center.

-Beach spent the years 1902–1905 in Paris, returning to New Jersey in 1906 when her father became minister of the First Presbyterian Church of Princeton.
-Beach made several return trips to Europe, lived for two years in Spain, and worked for the Balkan Commission of the Red Cross.
+Beach spent 1902–1905 in Paris, returning to New Jersey in 1906 when her father became minister of the First Presbyterian Church of Princeton.
+She made several return trips to Europe, lived for two years in Spain, and worked for the Balkan Commission of the Red Cross.
 During the last years of the Great War, she was drawn back to Paris to study contemporary French literature.

 Shakespeare and Company

 While conducting research at the Bibliothèque Nationale, in a French literary journal Beach read of a lending library and bookshop, La Maison des Amis des Livres at 7 rue de l'Odéon, Paris VI.
-There she was welcomed by the owner who, to her surprise, was a plump fair-haired young woman, Adrienne Monnier.
+There she was welcomed by the owner who, to her surprise, was a plump, fair-haired young woman, Adrienne Monnier.
 Monnier was wearing a garment that looked like a cross between a peasant's dress and a nun's habit, "with a long full skirt … and a sort of tight-fitting velvet waistcoat over a white silk blouse.
 She was in gray and white like her bookshop."
 Although Beach was dressed in a Spanish cloak and hat, Monnier said later she knew immediately that Beach was American.
 At that first meeting, Monnier declared, "I like America very much".
 Beach replied that she liked France very much.
 They later became lovers and lived together for 36 years until Monnier's suicide in 1955.